 Do you plan to trek along the rugged and rough terrain of a mountain or remote desert?
 If so, you should buy (at least) one pair of compression socks for yourself.

 This post will explain why compression socks are helpful for hikers and which compression socks to choose.
 Also, we will share some tips on choosing the best compression socks for hiking.

 Benefits of using Compression Socks for Hiking

-Veins that drain deoxygenated blood to the heart have to work against gravity.
-They have valves that prevent the pooling of blood towards the ground.
-As you hike long trails, the veins will have to work extra hard to pump blood from your feet to the heart.
-Compression socks help the veins in returning de-oxygenated blood back to the heart.
+Veins that drain deoxygenated blood to the heart have to work against gravity, and they have valves that prevent the pooling of blood towards the ground.
+As you hike along trails, the veins will have to work extra hard to pump blood from your feet to the heart.
+Compression socks help the veins in returning deoxygenated blood to the heart.
 This reduces the risk of medical conditions such as deep vein thrombosis and blood clots.

 Selecting the Best Compression Socks

 1. Graduated Compression Socks